iherman/mins2issue/README.md

 4. Click on `Generate issue comment`.

 5. Copy the highlighted result from the right-hand box, and paste it into a comment box in a GitHub issue.

-The tool should place near the top a list of actions raised, and any resolutions taken.

-Seems to work with minutes pages produced by rrsagent (including v2) and scribejs.

 ## Example